g

 Credit Card Debt Relief For Your Family

-It happens fast.
-You’re running short on cash and you decide to use your credit card, and when the bill comes due you’re still short on cash, so you pay the minimum payment and you continue to use your card to offset your cash shortages.
+Like many young people my ex-husband and I got caught up in the "Keeping up with the Joneses" dream.
+I have tangled with debt collectors, dunning letters, etc. Unmanageable credit card debt can happen before you are aware that you have a real money problem.
+You are running short on cash so you decide to use your credit card, when the bill comes due you are still short on cash.
+What do you do?
+You pay the minimum payment and continue to use your card to offset your cash shortages.
 This is a common dilemma--and one that can grow into a big problem unless you take control.

-You may already have accumulated debt on several cards, and if you have, don’t waste time and energy beating yourself up over it.
+You may already have accumulated debt on several cards, if you have, do not waste time and energy beating yourself up over it.
 It’s done.
 You have the debt.
-Now you have to take steps to eliminate it, or it will be there for a very long time, stealing away your energy, financial freedom and family unity.
+Now you have to take steps to eliminate it, or it will be there for a very long time, stealing your energy, financial freedom and family unity.

 What can you do to avoid future credit card problems?